-Nuclear fluctons consist of the nucleons compressed in distances comparable with nucleon size, so the 1304 flucton with five or six nucleons could be considered as a cold dense baryon matter since the effective 1305 nuclear density [302] would be high as that in the core of neutron stars [251].
-Fluctons are directly 1306 connected with cumulative hadron production in the nuclear fragmentation region [303, 304].
-The flucton 1307 approach [305], which is based on hard QCD-factorisation and EMC-ratio constraints, predicts an extra nuclear quark sea, which has rather hard momentum distribution: the extra nuclear sea x-slope is equal 1309 to the x-slope of the valence quarks.
-It leads to "superscaling" for cumulative hadron production at 1310 x > 1 in the nuclear fragmentation region: the x-slope of all cumulative hadron distributions including 1311 "sea" ones [305, 306] are the same.
-The superscaling phenomenon was experimentally confirmed by 1312 ITEP group [307, 308].
-In high- p_T cumulative processes at the central region, other contributions should 1313 be added to the contribution of the nuclear PDFs at x > 1, such as the contributions from the PDFs 1314 of the other colliding object and possible intranuclear rescattering effects [309, 310].
-So, beyond the 1315 nuclear fragmentation region one should observe deviations from superscaling for cumulative production.
-1316 Another aspect of multiquark correlations is two-quark correlations (diquark states) in baryons [311].
-1317 This is an important source of high- p_T baryon production [312-314].
-Being a higher-twist the diquark 1318 contribution can describe the strong scaling violation for baryon production in hard processes at SPD energies [313-315].
-1320
+Nuclear fluctons consist of nucleons compressed in distances comparable with nucleon size, so hat the flucton with five or six nucleons could be considered as a cold dense baryon matter since the effective nuclear density [302] would be as high as that in the core of neutron stars [251].
+Fluctons are directly connected with cumulative hadron production in the nuclear fragmentation region [303, 304].
+The flucton approach [305], which is based on hard QCD-factorization and EMC-ratio constraints, predicts an extra nuclear quark sea, which has a rather hard momentum distribution: the extra nuclear sea x-slope is equal to the x-slope of the valence quarks.
+It leads to "superscaling" for cumulative hadron production at x > 1 in the nuclear fragmentation region: the x-slope of all cumulative hadron distributions including the "sea" ones [305, 306] are the same.
+The superscaling phenomenon was experimentally confirmed by the ITEP group [307, 308].
+In high- p_T cumulative processes at the central region, other contributions should be added to the contribution of the nuclear PDFs at x > 1, such as the contributions from the PDFs of the other colliding object and possible intranuclear rescattering effects [309, 310].
+Therefore, beyond the nuclear fragmentation region, one should observe deviations from superscaling for cumulative production.
+Another aspect of multiquark correlations is two-quark correlations (diquark states) in baryons [311].
+This is an important source of high- p_T baryon production [312-314].
+Being a higher-twist the diquark contribution can describe the strong scaling violation for baryon production in hard processes at SPD energies [313-315].